Sutured ECH is a natural invariant: (by C. H. Taubes)

-\begin{proof} The proof of the first three bullets differs only cosmetically from the proof of Lemma 3.8 in \cite{taubes4}, and the proof of the last two bullets differs only cosmetically from the proof of Lemma 3.9 in \cite{taubes4}.
-Note in this regard that both proofs in \cite{taubes4} refer to Lemma 3.7 in \cite{taubes4}.
-This lemma asserts a bound of the form
+\begin{proof} The proof of the first bullet in the top set of four bullets differs only cosmetically from the proof of the first bullet in Lemma 3.8 of \cite{taubes4}.
+The second bullet in Lemma 3.8 as stated in the published version \cite{taubes4} is not correct.
+The argument in \cite{taubes4} does however prove the following: